Rob is an avid traveller and a keen photographer who showcases his work on Flickr and sells his images through Adobe Stock and Shutterstock.

-Pulpit Rock Hike Guide
+Planning Your Pulpit Rock Hike

 The hike to Pulpit Rock starts at the Preikestolen Fjellstue, a hotel and hostel where you can spend the night either before you start your trek or when you come back.

 The hike to Pulpit Rock is 3.8 km each way and should take around two hours to walk each way at a gentle pace.
 The trek isn't particularly difficult and can be managed by children and older people, although extra care should be taken by people with any kind of mobility problems such as joint complaints.

 There's not a lot of shelter along the route of the hike and there are not so many ideal places to pitch a tent due to the uneven and harsh terrain.

 You'll need a water-proof windbreaker as it can get rather blustery in places and there's always a chance of rain.
 Wear medium-thick hiking socks and take a spare pair for coming back down in case you get them wet.

 Good-quality hiking boots are essential.
 You need boots rather than shoes as you'll want to protect your ankles.
 The terrain underfoot is not always flat and is very hard.
 There's a bit of climbing to do and you'll be grateful for a padded sole.

-That's a while for go without eating, and given that you're putting in some physical effort on the way up and need energy, you're going to be eating more than you normally would in that time.
-Make sure you pack some food that is high in protein so that your muscles get what you need.
-Think nuts, seeds, eggs, oats.
+That's a fair old while to go without eating, and given that you're putting in some physical effort on the way up and need energy, you're going to be eating more than you normally would in that time.
+Make sure you pack some food that is high in protein so that your muscles get what they need.
+Think nuts, seeds, eggs, and oats.

 My top tip is to check into the Preikestolen Fjellstue the night before.
 Included in the room rate is breakfast.
 It is a fantastic breakfast that is served buffet style so that you can help yourself.
-It includes tea, coffee, juices, and yogurts, as well as freshly baked breads with meats and cheeses.
+It includes tea, coffee, juices, and yogurts, as well as freshly baked bread with meats and cheeses.

 Take some water with you.
 I use a 2-litre hydration pack which fits neatly into my backpack and allows me to suck water through a straw.
 I'd recommend you get one of these.

 What a reward at the end of the hike up!
 You'll see the square-shaped table that is Pulpit Rock ahead of you as you round the final bend and scale the final ascent of Preikestolen.
 The views over the fjord from 604 meters above the Lysefjord are absolutely breathtaking.

 When you've had your fun on the rock, muster up some extra energy and climb a little bit higher so that you can look down over Pulpit Rock and over the Lysefjord.
 Trust me, it's well worth it.
 Don't believe me?
 Just take a look at my picture.
 See?